Pay policy statement

 The employee contribution rates which are defined by statute, currently range between 5.5% and 12.5% of pensionable pay depending on actual salary levels.

-The employer contribution rates are set by actuaries and are reviewed on a triennial basis to ensure the scheme is appropriately funded.
-The current employer contribution rate is 19.9%.
+The employer contribution rates are set by actuaries and are reviewed every 3 years to ensure the scheme is appropriately funded.
+The contribution rate for the 2026/27 financial year will be 18.9% following the recent triennial valuation, reducing from 19.9% in the previous financial year.

-The council will not at any time augment the pension or membership of employees nor award or fund additional pension to employees unless required to do so by the LGPS Regulations.
+The council will not at any time increase the pension or membership of employees nor award or fund additional pension to employees unless required to do so by the LGPS Regulations.

 Fire Brigade Pension Schemes